MATH - The Mathematical Typesetting Table

 - Lengths of the connectors on each end of the glyph.
 The connectors are straight parts of the glyph that can be used to link it with the next or previous part.
-The connectors of neighboring parts can overlap, which provides flexibility of how these glyphs can be put together.
-However, the overlap should not be less than the value of MinConnectorOverlap defined in the MathVariants tables, and it should not exceed the length of either of two overlapping connectors.
-If the part does not have a connector on one of its sides, the corresponding length should be set to zero.
+The connectors of neighboring parts can overlap by varying amounts, providing flexibility in how these glyphs can be put together.
+However, the overlap should not be less than the minConnectorOverlap value defined in the MathVariants tables, and it should not exceed the specified connector length for that end of the glyph.
+If the part does not have a connector on one of its ends, the corresponding connector length should be set to zero.

 - The full advance of the part.
 It is also used to determine the measurement of the result by using the following formula:

 Size of Assembly = Offset of the Last Part + Full Advance of the Last Part

 - PartFlags is the last field.
 It identifies certain parts as extenders: those parts that can be repeated (that is, multiple instances of them can be used in place of one) or skipped altogether.
 Usually the extenders are vertical or horizontal bars of the appropriate thickness, aligned with the rest of the assembly.

 To ensure that the width/height is distributed equally and the symmetry of the shape is preserved, following steps can be used by the math-layout engine.